 How can we slow down the fast fashion pandemic?

-Ok, by now I hope you would have realised how dangerous fast fashion is and that stuffing your wardrobe with more clothes is unsustainable both for us and for our planet.
+Ok, by now I hope you would have realized how dangerous fast fashion is and that stuffing your wardrobe with more clothes is unsustainable both for us and for our planet.

 “But I still wanna look trendy!”
 I hear the fashionistas cry.

 Don’t despair.
-You’ve got a bunch of options.
+You’ve got a bunch of alternatives to fast fashion.
 Just choose the one(s) fitting you like a glove.

 Rule no. 1: reduce, reduce, reduce.
 Give a break to your bulging closet!